Tatiana von Metternich-Winneburg: Biography

-The family fled Russia in 1919, following the Bolshevik October Revolution by joining a group of people who had been evacuated by the British fleet.
-King George V of the United Kingdom was the cousin of the last Tsar and maternal nephew of widowed Empress Maria Feodorovna.
+The family fled Russia in 1919, following the Bolshevik October Revolution by joining a group of people who had been evacuated by ships of the Royal Navy.
+King George V of the United Kingdom was a cousin of the last Tsar and maternal nephew of widowed Empress Maria Feodorovna.

 King George V persuaded Prime Minister David Lloyd George to send a ship to Crimea to save his aunt, but the Empress refused to leave unless those who wished to flee the country with her were also rescued.
 The British sent additional ships to evacuate the entire group, including the Vassiltchikov family.

-They took refuge, initially in France, where she and her sister Princess Marie Vassiltchikov (1917–1978), called Missie, were educated at the Lycée of St Germain-en-Laye.
+They took refuge, initially in France, where she and her sister Princess Marie Vassiltchikov (1917–1978) were educated at the Lycée of St Germain-en-Laye.
 She studied painting in Munich and later the family rejoined her father in Lithuania where she worked as a secretary at the British Embassy.
 She moved to England but was unable to get a work permit, so she moved to Germany, where she eventually employed as a translator by the German Foreign Office.
-Her sister Missie joined her shortly before they settled in Berlin.
-Due to the tendency of the Nazi party members to bypass the Foreign Ministry staff when formulating policy, as described in the Berlin diaries by Princess Marie, the Foreign Office effectively became a gathering place for civilian members of the anti-Nazi resistance.
+Her sister Marie joined her shortly before they settled in Berlin.
+Due to the tendency of the Nazi party members to bypass the Foreign Office staff when formulating policy, as described in the Berlin diaries by Princess Marie, the Foreign Office effectively became a gathering place for civilian members of the anti-Nazi resistance.
 Her sister kept diaries of her life in the plotters' circle.
 Princess Marie described these years in her memoirs The Berlin Diaries 1940–1945 of Marie "Missie" Vassiltchikov (1985).

 Tatiana met her future husband, who was then an ordinary soldier in the German army.
 He was a half-Austrian and half-Spanish member of the Metternich family.
 His great-grandfather was Austrian Chancellor Prince Klemens von Metternich, who established a lasting peace at the Congress of Vienna in 1815.
 In recognition of the Chancellor's services, the Emperor of Austria gave him a title and the estate of Johannisberg on the Rhine.
 In the Spanish Civil War, he volunteered on the Nationalist side to fight with his cousins and friends.
 They were married on 6 September 1941 by Father Shahovski, later Archbishop of John of San Francisco.
 As a son of a Spanish noble woman with close links to Spain, the Spanish Embassy provided support for the wedding.